 - Past 2 years of Tax returns

-- 2-3 months of bank statements where downpayment is coming from
+- 2-3 months of bank statements where the downpayment is coming from

 - The lender will need to check credit

-A preapproval letter provides the necessary third-party verification that what you told your loan officer is documented.
+A mortgage pre-approval letter provides the necessary third-party verification that what you told your loan officer is documented.

-Part time income can be used as well as long as you can show there is at least a two year history of part time employment and the lender can make a reasonable determination the part time income will continue into the future.
+Part-time income can be used as well as long as you can show there is at least a two-year history of part-time employment, and the lender can make a reasonable determination the part time income will continue.

-A common situation where part time income is used is in the case of a substitute teacher, for example.
+A common situation where part-time income is used is in the case of a substitute teacher.

-In addition, you can expect to provide a profit and loss statement for the current year.
-Most often this P&L can be compiled by you but sometimes a lender will request the P&L be completed and certified by a CPA.
+You’ll provide your two most recent federal income tax returns, both personal and business.
+Also, you can expect to provide a profit and loss statement for the current year.
+Most often, this P&L can be compiled by you, but sometimes a lender will request the P&L be completed and certified by a CPA.

 For example, year one you made $90,000 and year two $95,000.
 The qualifying amount will be $90,000 + $95,000= $185,000 divided by 2= $92,500 average yearly income.

 The scores will range from 350 to 850.
-Typically, a borrower must have a credit score of at least 580 to qualify for an FHA mortgage.
+Typically, a borrower must have a 620 credit score to qualify for a mortgage loan.